-The acoustics group has knowledge of a range of transducers, small and large, for gases and fluids, used as sound transmitter, microphones and energy transformers.
-Part of this knowledge concerns the choice and modelling of commercial products in specific applications.
-Our knowledge also include transducers designed internally, especially piezoelectric (plastic and crystalline) and electrodynamic (loadspeakers).
+The acoustics group has knowledge of a range of transducers, small and large, for gases and fluids, used as sound transmitters and microphones.
+Part of this knowledge concerns the choice and modelling of commercially available transducers in specific applications.
+Our knowledge also includes transducer design, especially piezoelectric (plastic and crystalline) and electrodynamic (loudspeakers).

-SINTEF Acoustics are actively working on the development of hearing protection.
-This includes knowledge of ear defenders, plugs, attenuation, and understanding of how sound still may reach cochlea when ear protection are used.
-We participate in the standardization work within ISO4869 which concerns hearing protection, and we may perform standardised measurments of hearing protectors.
+SINTEF Acoustics have been working actively on the development of hearing protection.
+This includes knowledge of ear defenders, plugs, attenuation, and understanding of how sound still may reach cochlea when ear protection is used.